 When you declare your major toward the end of your sophomore year, you will be reassigned to a faculty adviser who specializes in that field and who will guide you through the remainder of your time at Barnard and assist you as you choose the advanced coursework in your department or program.
 Students who choose to double major will have two major advisers, one in each field.

 The Class Deans are a part of Dean of Studies Office located in 105 Milbank.
 The Class Deans - one for each year of your Barnard career - provide information and guidance via meetings, workshops, and blog postings, and you can meet with them individually during walk-in hours or appointment times to talk about questions that may arise or concerns that you may have.
 The Class Deans can also help you identify the many people on campus who can help answer your questions, and can provide assistance if you experience an emergency or difficult extenuating circumstances during the year.
-Visit the Deans and Directors for information on how to meet with your Class Deans.
+See the Deans section below for information on how to meet with your Class Deans.

-Make the most of your advising relationships
+Make the most out of your advising relationships